seethinglong/LightSkyUI/README.markdown

 #### Running

-First make sure MongoDB (3.4+) is running:
+First make sure MongoDB (4.0) is running:

 ```
 $ mongod [your options]
 ```

-By default this application will expect MongoDB running on `localhost` with a default configuration and no authentication, and it will create a database called `matchday` in your server.
+By default this application will expect MongoDB running on `localhost` with a default configuration and no authentication, and it will create a database `tachyon-sky` and collection/table 'weather' in your server.
 If you need a different configuration you can adjust the connection at the Spring Boot `application.properties` file in the app.